astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </Tabs>

+5. Add a second environment variable in your .env file called `XCOM_BACKEND_BUCKET_NAME` and set it to the name of your S3 or GCS bucket.

-5. Restart your Astro project, then continue at [Step 7: Run a DAG passing Pandas dataframes via XCom](#step-7-run-a-dag-passing-pandas-dataframes-via-xcom) of the tutorial.
+6. Restart your Astro project, then continue at [Step 7: Run a DAG passing Pandas dataframes via XCom](#step-7-run-a-dag-passing-pandas-dataframes-via-xcom) of the tutorial.

 :::info